-Additionally, we extended the idea proposed by \citet{saurabh2021industrial} and exposed each matrix assembly operator as a matrix--matrix multiplication and each vector assembly operator as matrix--vector multiplication.
+Additionally, we extended the idea proposed by \citet{saurabh2021industrial} by exposing each matrix assembly kernel as a matrix--matrix multiplication and vector assembly kernel as matrix--vector multiplication.
 This way of expressing the FEM operator allows us to leverage the benefits of vendor--optimized \textsc{GEMM} and \textsc{GEMV} kernels.
-We note the $zip$ and $unzip$ operation is quintessential to express the operator as matrix--matrix or matrix--vector multiplication.
+We note the $zip$ and $unzip$ operations are critical to express the operator as matrix--matrix or matrix--vector multiplication.
 This also ensures the portability of the code across different hardware platforms.
-It forms a middle ground between the portability and explicit vectorization of the FEM operator.
+It forms a middle ground between portability and explicit vectorization of the FEM operator.